 • and more

-Cannabis oil products are not allowed to make health claims; these are simply anecdotal reports.
+Cannabis oil products are not allowed to make health claims; these are simply anecdotal reports from people who have made and used cannabis oil.

 Again, many different forms of cannabis oil are available, and the type you select will significantly impact your outcome.

-If you have any medical conditions or are trying to replace prescription medications, you should contact your medical marijuana doctor for guidance, as this site does not provide medical advice.
+If you have any medical conditions or are trying to replace prescription medications, you should contact your medical marijuana doctor for guidance.

 Where to Buy Cannabis Oil Online